 Figure S9.
 Gibbs free energy change as a function of H2 concentration of the hydrogenotrophic methanogenesis, anaerobic acetogenic oxidation of butyrate and of propionate.
-This calculation assumes that H2 is the only electron carrier in between the syntrophic acetogen bacteria and the hydrogenotrophic methanogens; concentration of propionate and butyrate are at 10 mM, and acetate concentration at 1 mM; and the CO2 and CH4 contents in the biogas were 30% and 70%, respectively.
+This calculation assumes that H2 is the only electron carrier in between the syntrophic acetogen bacteria and the hydrogenotrophic methanogens; concentration of propionate and butyrate are at 10 µM, and acetate concentration at 1 µM; and the CO2 and CH4 contents in the biogas were 30% and 70%, respectively.